therealabdi2/therealabdi2/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" style="max-width:100%;">, I am Abdurrehman Afridi

 ---
 A Web Developer specializing in Python technologies.
-I have Professional experience with the technologies listed in the toolbox below.
+I have Experience with the technologies listed in the toolbox below.

 I’m also a general doodler with a keen eye for creating engaging UI, bringing products to life.

-I’ve spent the past 2+ years working across different areas of web development, marketing site pages, to my current role freelancing for different platforms.
+I’ve spent the past 2+ years working across different areas of web development, building landing site pages, to freelancing on different platforms.
 These days my time is spent researching, designing, prototyping, and coding.
+Currently available for hire.

-Out of the office you’ll find me dreaming of soccer, watching anime and petting all the good dogs.
+Out of the office you’ll find me dreaming of Volleyball, watching anime and petting all the good dogs.

 ---